 Both of these interventions to remove a seborrhoeic keratosis can leave a mark on the skin.
 This is because despite being highly effective, these treatments can sometimes cause scarring or altered pigmentation.

 If you have any concern about a skin lesion, The Dermatology Clinic team are here to help you.
-During your consultation, one of our consultant dermatologists will make an accurate diagnosis and talk you through each treatment option before helping you decide on the best option for you.
+We will guide you through each treatment option so you can make an informed choice.